 This course familiarizes the student with ethical and legal challenges common in a business environment, as well as, how the current legal system dictates how businesses must deal with these challenges.
 Specific subjects include the various components of a legally binding agreement and laws governing employment.
-Prerequisites: OL 101 Judeo-Christian Perspectives on Leadership and SO 103 Diversity and Intercultural Communication.
+Prerequisite: Junior status